-During the calculation of the impact assessment model and data analysis, a number of basic assumptions were taken into account that formed a computational basis for the final results.
+During the construction of the impact assessment model and data analysis, a number of basic assumptions were taken into account that formed a computational basis for the final results.
 The correctness of the assessment depends on the validity of these assumptions.

-- The crude oil produced by REM will be a substitute for imported oil - An oil leak event in this model is any leakage event caused as part of oil imports into Israel (even if the leak did not occur in Israel), including as part of its transportation on land of the imported oil - REM annual oil production will remain constant - Israel's oil consumption will decrease in the future at the same rate as the expected decline in oil consumption in the European Union - There will be no significant change in the volume of use of land-based infrastructure dedicated to transporting imported oil comparing to the last decade, and the probability of leaks in these infrastructures will remain the same until 2050 to the average probability in the last decade - The probability of a spill in an oil tanker arriving in Israel is the same as the world average and will remain constant until 2050. - The amount of oil spilled in the event of an oil tanker leak will be equal to the average of the last decade (not including exceptional incident) - When a truck carrying oil meets an accident leading to an oil spill, all the oil it contains spills
+- The crude oil produced by REM will be a substitute for imported oil - An oil leak event in this model is any leakage event caused as part of oil imports into Israel (even if the leak did not occur in Israel), including as part of its transportation on land designated for imported oil - REM annual oil production will remain constant - Israel's oil consumption will decrease in the future at the same rate as the expected decline in oil consumption in the European Union - There will be no significant change in the volume of use of land-based infrastructure dedicated to transporting imported oil relative to the last decade, and the probability of leaks in these infrastructures will remain the same until 2050 to the average probability in the last decade - The probability of a leak in an oil tanker arriving in Israel is the same as the world average and will remain constant until 2050. - The amount of oil leaked in the event of an oil tanker leak will be equal to the average of the last decade (in cleaning up exceptional events) - When a truck carrying oil makes an accident leading to an oil leak, all the oil it contains leaks